 Oceans cover over 70% of the Earth’s surface.
 They feed us, regulate our climate and are a road that connects us all.
 Satellite and airborne technology offer enhanced possibilities to monitor with detailed granularity their health.
-This article explores some of the ways in which marine ecosystem management has been boosted by remote sensing technology.
+How can we harness the power of satellites to better understand oceans and marine ecosystem management systems?

 Plastic Trash Tracking: Story of an Open Ocean Cleanup